CrochetProject/CrochetCraze/_src/behindTheScenes.md

 ---
 ```

-- {%raw%}{{ cssFile }}{%endraw%} is Nunjucks pulling the information you place in your MD files in the fence.
+- {%raw%}{{ cssFile }}{%endraw%} is Nunjucks pulling the information you place in the fences.
 This trick is also very helpful when you have multiple CSS files.
-You can define which CSS file you want to use on whatever page from your MD file using this technique.
+You can define which CSS file you want to use on whatever page from your MD file by using this technique.

 This trick is also used for other files like JavaScript.

-### Step #5: Creating a Collection<a id="step5"></a>
+### Part #6: Creating a Collection<a id="step6"></a>

 Collections is an 11ty feature that allows you to create a "collection" of pages with a consistent templating layout.
 Some examples could be a collection of blog posts, articles, tutorials etc. For this how-to, I will be creating a collection of crochet patterns called "patterns".
+What I want is each pattern to have its own page with a consistent layout.

-First, I'll move into my `_includes` folder and create a new Nunjuck file template called `pattern.njk`.
+First, I'll go into my `_includes` folder and create a new Nunjuck file template called `pattern.njk`.

 Opening this new file, I added this to the top:
 ```